wenbiin00/CEG3006/README.md

 ## Literature Review <br>
 <p>~200-300 words, require research and reference. </p>
-<p>Vehicle-to-Pedestrian (V2P) communication has emerged as an important component of intelligent transportation systems aimed at improving the safety of vulnerable road users (VRUs), including pedestrians and cyclists.
-V2P systems enable vehicles and pedestrians to exchange real-time information such as location, speed, and trajectory to predict potential collisions and provide timely warnings.
-In Vulnerable Road User Safety Using Mobile Phones with Vehicle-to-VRU Communication, smartphone-based V2P systems are proposed as a practical solution where mobile devices carried by pedestrians communicate with nearby vehicles through wireless V2X networks.
-These systems allow early detection of dangerous interactions between vehicles and pedestrians and can significantly improve situational awareness for both parties.
-However, the study highlights limitations including high energy consumption, dependence on smartphone availability, and reduced reliability due to GPS inaccuracies.
+<p>Vehicle-to-Pedestrian (V2P) communication has emerged as a key solution for improving the safety of vulnerable road users (VRUs) by enabling real-time information exchange between vehicles and pedestrians.
+In Vulnerable
+Road User Safety Using Mobile Phones with Vehicle-to-VRU Communication, smartphone-based V2P systems are proposed as a practical approach, where pedestrians use mobile devices to transmit their position and receive safety alerts through V2X networks.
+These systems enhance situational awareness and allow early detection of potential collisions.
+However, the study highlights several limitations, including high energy consumption, reliance on user participation, and reduced positioning accuracy due to GPS constraints.
+(Rashid et al., 2024)

-Similarly, V2P Collision Warnings for Distracted Pedestrians: A Comparative Study with Traditional Auditory Alerts demonstrates that personalized digital warnings delivered through connected devices can improve pedestrian reaction time compared to conventional auditory alerts such as vehicle horns.
-While such approaches show promise in enhancing pedestrian safety, current implementations still face several practical challenges.
+Similarly, V2P Collision Warnings for Distracted Pedestrians: A Comparative Study with Traditional Auditory Alerts evaluates the effectiveness of V2P warnings compared to conventional auditory signals such as vehicle horns.
+The results show that V2P alerts significantly improve response time, particularly for distracted pedestrians using smartphones, and are more effective in noisy urban environments .
+This demonstrates the potential of direct communication-based safety systems over traditional methods.
+(Certad et al., 2025)

-Many existing V2P solutions rely on onboard vehicle sensors such as cameras, radar, or LiDAR to detect pedestrians.
-These perception systems may fail in scenarios involving physical obstructions, poor lighting conditions, or non-line-of-sight situations.
-Meanwhile, smartphone-based applications may suffer from high battery consumption and low adoption rates among vulnerable populations such as children or the elderly.
+Despite these advancements, current V2P implementations still face practical challenges.
+Sensor-based systems relying on cameras, radar, or LiDAR are limited by line-of-sight constraints and may fail in occluded environments, while smartphone-based approaches suffer from high battery consumption and inconsistent user adoption.
+These limitations highlight the need for a more reliable and energy-efficient solution.

-Therefore, there is a need for alternative V2P solutions that provide reliable, low-latency communication while minimizing power consumption and improving user accessibility.
-This motivates the development of a dedicated wearable communication device capable of enabling efficient vehicle-pedestrian interaction and enhancing road safety.
+To address these gaps, this project proposes a low-power, dedicated wearable safety tag that leverages cellular LTE/5G communication to enable low-latency interaction between pedestrians and vehicles.
+By combining accurate trajectory tracking with dual alert mechanisms for both drivers and pedestrians, the proposed system aims to provide a more robust and accessible V2P solution for real-world deployment.

 References:
 (Certad et al., 2025) Certad, N., Del Re, E., Varughese, J., & Olaverri-Monreal, C. (2025).
 V2P collision warnings for distracted pedestrians: A comparative study with traditional auditory alerts. arXiv.